 The latter made tourbillons more accessible for watch brands to produce, and in consequence has induced quite a number of them to exploit is as a short-cut solution convey the notion of haute horology – often without any fitting context to it.

-(Blancpain Fifty Fathoms Tourbillon – some’s trying to make the sharks dizzy?)
+(Blancpain Fifty Fathoms Tourbillon – someone’s trying to make the sharks dizzy?)

 As a purist at heart, I always feel a bit uneasy when presented with an affordable tourbillon – not because I think such ‘complication’ should be exclusive, but because I believe that is it a demonstration of fine art and handicraft, and as such quite naturally should only be created as a rare handmade object.